minio/docs/source/operations/install-deploy-manage/deploy-operator-helm.rst

 #.
 Login to the MinIO Console

-   Access the Tenant's :ref:`minio-console` by opening a browser on the local machine and navigating to ``http://127.0.0.1:9090``.
+   Access the Tenant's :ref:`minio-console` by opening a browser on the local machine and navigating to ``http://127.0.0.1:9443``.
-   Log in to the Console with the credentials ``myminio | minio123``.
+   Log in to the Console with the default credentials ``myminio | minio123``.